Do Go On - 369 - The Night Witches

 So they're all, you know, quite young.

-And they all headed to the small town of Engles to begin flight training.
+and they all headed to the small town of Engels to begin flight training.

 The future pilots were greeted by Raskova herself with a no-nonsense military manner.

-One of the women who signed up was 19-year-old Nadezhda Popova.
+One of the women who signed up was 19-year-old Nadezja or Nadja Popova.

 I apologize for all these.